CIRED/EOLES/README.md

 #### **How to get the code :**

-If you don't have git installed on your computer, you can download the folder on this GitLab. \
+If you don't have git installed on your computer, you can download the folder on Github or Zenodo. \
-Else, you can retrieve the files from this GitLab through the command line : \
+Else, you can retrieve the files from this Github through the command line : \
 ```git clone https://github.com/CIRED/EOLES.git``` \
 A folder will be created in the current directory with all the files contained in this GitLab.